Goldman evaluating role in China's Megvii IPO after U.S. blacklist

 "PUTTING THEMSELVES AT RISK"

-In recent years, Chinese and some foreign investors have poured money into startup technology firms that specialise in facial and voice recognition software, as well as other surveillance equipment and software.
+In recent years, Chinese and some foreign investors have poured money into startups that specialize in facial and voice recognition software, as well as other surveillance equipment and software.
 They have been buoyed by China's plans to build a ubiquitous CCTV surveillance network.

-Another company being added to the U.S. government's blacklist," SenseTime, is among the world's most highly valued artificial intelligence firms and counts marquee U.S. technology investors Tiger Global and Silver Lake Partners among its backers.
+Another company on the U.S. government's blacklist, SenseTime, is among the world's most highly valued artificial intelligence firms and counts marquee U.S. technology investors Tiger Global and Silver Lake Partners among its backers.
 Fidelity, the U.S. mutual fund firm, is also a SenseTime investor, along with Qualcomm.

+Bloomberg reported that the Massachusetts Institute of Technology said it will review its relationship with SenseTime, the first company to join the U.S. school's research effort into human and machine intelligence.

+MIT would review all of its existing relationships with organizations on the blacklist, Bloomberg quoted a spokeswoman as saying in an email.

 Risk consultants say that investors and underwriters have jumped into the sector without fully assessing the dangers both to their reputations and to the valuations of the companies concerned.